lehuyphuong/Small_base_UNet/README.md

 ```

-## Installation
+## 🔧 Installation
 You can clone this project on local machine

-## Training the Model
+## 🧪 Training the Model
 ```
 python train.py --epochs 50 --batch_size 8 --lr 0.001
 ```
-## Evaluation Metrics
+## 📏 Evaluation Metrics
 **Pixel Accuracy**
 **Mean IoU (Intersection over Union)**
 **Class-wise IoU**
 **Dice Coefficient**

-## Sample Results
+## 🖼️ Sample Results
-Here are some qualitative results showing how the UNet performs on the Pascal VOC Mini validation set:
+Here are some qualitative results showing how the UNet performs on the Oxford-IIIT Pet set:

-## References
+## 📌 References